Minnesota Dems anxious over defund-the-police plan to replace cops with counselors

 The measure wouldn’t technically defund police, but it would empower city officials to cut spending on the police department and hire social workers instead of cops.

-Prominent Minnesota Democrats are distancing themselves from the suggestion of cutting police departments during a national crime surge.
-Gov. Tim Walz and the state’s senior U.S. senator, Amy Klobuchar, have announced their opposition to the ballot initiative.
+Just the hint of cutting police during a national crime surge is sending prominent Minnesota Democrats scurrying to distance themselves from the ballot initiative.
+Democrats including Minnesota Governor Tim Walz and the state’s senior U.S. senator, Amy Klobuchar, announced their opposition to the measure.

 “With rising crime rates in Minneapolis, law and order is on the mind in that city and across the country,” said David Schultz, a political science professor at Hamline University in St. Paul.
 “Democrats are seeking to distance themselves from an issue that can and will be used against them in the 2020 elections.”

-Still, dozens of groups on the left are championing the Minnesota ballot question but are taking pains to avoid the “defund the police” label.
-The reluctance of top Democrats has not discouraged efforts across the country to replace police.
+Still, dozens of groups on the left are championing the Minnesota ballot question, though taking pains to avoid the defund-the-police label.
+And the cold shoulder from top Democrats has not discouraged replace-the-police plans across the country.

-Minneapolis joins Los Angeles; Denver; Portland, Oregon; and the District of Columbia in experimenting with “crisis intervention” programs that send unarmed counselors to respond to some 911 calls.
+Minneapolis joins the cities of Los Angeles, Denver, Portland and Washington in experimenting with “crisis-intervention” programs that send unarmed counselors in response to some 911 calls.

-Minneapolis has already added two mental health professionals to work with 911 dispatchers.
+Minneapolis has already added two mental health professionals to work with its 911 dispatchers.

-If voters approve the ballot measure in November, dispatchers will start sending mental health or drug abuse counselors to emergency calls where appropriate.
+If approved by voters in November, the ballot measure would have 911 dispatchers send mental health or drug abuse counselors for those types of emergency calls.

 Under the measure, the police department would be renamed the Department of Public Safety.
-It would eliminate a deal struck between the police union and the city in the 1960s requiring the city to spend at least 35% of its budget on the police department.
+It would eliminate a deal struck between the police union and the city in the 1960s requiring that at least 35% of the city’s budget be spent on the police department.

-More leeway on spending would allow the city to dispatch mental health experts, said JaNae Bates, a spokeswoman for the ballot measure campaign.
+More leeway on spending would allow the city to dispatch mental health experts, said JaNaé Bates, spokeswoman for the ballot measure campaign.

 “There’s nothing in there that says anyone has to get fired,” she said of police officers.

-Reactions of top Democrats underscore the political toxicity of the policing issue.
+The reaction from top Democrats underscores the political toxicity of the policing issue.

 Mr. Walz, a member of Minnesota’s Democratic-Farmer-Labor Party, referred to increasing crime last week in opposing the measure.

-“I just think that the debate appears to be too simplified, and I think it’s fraught with peril to just use a slogan like ‘defund the police,’” the governor said.
+“I just think that the debate appears to be too simplified and I think it’s fraught with peril to just use a slogan like ‘defund the police,’ ” the governor said.

 Rep. Angie Craig, a Minnesota Democrat who represents suburban areas south of Minneapolis, called the measure “shortsighted, misguided and likely to harm the very communities that it seeks to protect.”

-A spokeswoman for Ms. Klobuchar said the Minnesota Democrat “has also repeatedly stated her opposition to defunding the police.”
+A spokeswoman for Ms. Klobuchar said that the Minnesota Democrat “has also repeatedly stated her opposition to defunding the police.”

 The measure retains support from far-left Democrats such as Rep. Ilhan Omar, who represents Minneapolis.

-In an op-ed in the city’s daily paper, The Star Tribune, Ms. Omar endorsed the ballot measure and argued that it wasn’t a “defund the police” plan.
+In an op-ed in the city’s daily paper, The Star Tribune, Ms. Omar endorsed the ballot measure and argued that it wasn’t a defund-the-police plan.

-“Let’s be clear about what the amendment is not: It has nothing to do with funding levels, much less defunding public safety in Minneapolis,” she wrote.
+“Let’s be clear about what the amendment is not: It has nothing to do with funding levels, much less defunding’ public safety in Minneapolis,” she wrote.

 The skittishness of some Democrats to support the proposal explains why cities have not slashed police forces despite pressure from the political left, said Dennis Kenney, a professor at the City University of New York’s John Jay College of Criminal Justice.